chimplie/the-love-geometry/qa-automation/README.md

 ----------------------------

 Use your favorite tool to convert Cucumber into automated tests.
 You can use anything you think is appropriate here.
-It is possible to automate only a most important subset of your Cucumber scenarios to pass this task.
+It is possible to automate only the most important subset of your Cucumber scenarios to pass this task.

 Obvious suggestions:
 * [Cucumber.js](https://github.com/cucumber/cucumber-js) — Javascript